 Every state has it’s own educational requirements to take the CPA exam and to become a CPA.
 Some states allow you to take a section of the exam before you graduate from college, but most require you to have at least a bachelor’s degree in order to sit for the exam.

-This bachelor’s degree typically must be in accounting or business and must also include a core set of coursework.
-Typically, CPA candidates must have at least 24 college credit hours in accounting, auditing, and taxation as well as 30 credit hours of business related course like finance, business law, and management.
+These degree programs must typically be in accounting or business and must also include a core set of coursework.
+Typically, CPA candidates must have at least 24 college credit hours in auditing, taxation, and accounting education as well as 30 credit hours of business-related course like finance, business law, and management.
 Again, these requirements vary by state, so you should check with the state board where you want to sit for the exam.

-Some states go beyond the traditional 120-credit hour bachelor’s degree requirement and require candidates to have 150 college credit hours to simply sit for the exam.
+Some states go beyond the traditional 120-credit hour accounting degree requirement and require candidates to have 150 semester hours to simply sit for the exam.
 This is the exception to the rule, however.
 The majority of states will let you sit for the exam with only a qualified bachelor’s degree.

 Almost all states, however, do require you to earn 150 credit hours in order to get your license.